Paps'n'Skar

-Paps'n'Skar is an Italian dance music group.
+Paps'n'Skar was an Italian dance music group.
+It was initially called Sally Can Dance, a name that the band also used later.

 The group was formed in 1994 by former schoolmates Emanuele Cozzi ("Paps") and Davide Scarpulla ("Skar").
-Their first single, "Because I'm Free", was released in 1998.
+Their first single, "Because I'm Free", was released in 1997.
 Following this they released several further singles; the 2005 single "Vieni con me" hit #2 in Italy.
-A lone full-length, UNO, was issued in 2003.
+The band released their first and only studio album, Uno, in 2005.